puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 If your app has a strict dependency on back-end services, you can implement both a liveness and a readiness probe.
-The liveness probe passes when the app itself is healthy, but the readiness probe additionally checks that each required back-end service is available.
+The liveness probe passes when the app itself is functioning properly, but the readiness probe additionally checks that each required back-end service is available.
 This helps you avoid directing traffic to Pods that can only respond with error messages.